|Renting the Right Way: Part Three - The Eviction Process||

 What if the apartment appears abandoned?

-If the apartment appears abandoned, and you had to post the 5, 10, or 30-day Notice, you will have to serve the Complaint and Summons by Posting.
+If the apartment appears abandoned, and you had to post the 5, 10, or 30-day Notice, you may be able to serve the Complaint and Summons by Posting.
 You can do this as a first step if you know the apartment is abandoned or if you have “unknown tenants.”
 Otherwise, you must place a Summons with the Sheriff first.
-If the Sheriff fails, then you can post.
 You cannot try posting first just because you know the tenant will not answer the door for the Sheriff.
 Please click on the title below to see a sample and a blank Affidavit for Service by Publication or Posting.

 Affidavit for Service by Publication or Posting